TheChristofferWeiss/cursor_projectbase/README.md

 ## 🙏 Acknowledgments

 Built with experience from production deployments.
 This starter includes solutions to common issues encountered when building with Next.js, Supabase, and Vercel.
 ---

 **Need help?** Check the [documentation](./docs/) or [open an issue](https://github.com/thechristofferweiss/nextjs-supabase-vercel-starter/issues).
+You can also contact me directly at indigovira@gmail.com